jitpack/jitpack.io/BUILDING.md

 ## Rebuilding

-You can remove builds that didn't succeed if you Sign In on the website and look up your repository.
+You can remove builds that didn't succeed if you *Sign In* on [JitPack.io](https://jitpack.io) and look up your repository.
+Requesting them again will result in the project being rebuilt.

+You may need to run gradle with `--refresh-dependencies` flag in order to re-fetch the dependency.

 ## Clean gradle cache